Joe Biden wants America to lead the world against the climate crisis. That goal faces a big test this week. - KTVZ

 Already, Biden has been hampered somewhat by infighting among Democrats and entrenched fossil fuel interests, which have forced him to scale back some of the most audacious aspects of his climate agenda.
 Deep differences between world leaders also persist over money, national interests and responsibility.

 Still, Biden is entering the COP26 climate talks in Glasgow, Scotland, with a message of urgency and what he hopes is a convincing-enough plan to make good on his promise to cut US greenhouse gas emissions in half by 2030.
-He arrived Monday morning and the White House stated that he stands to make a “personal commitment” to fighting climate change when he speaks later in the day.
+He arrived Monday morning with a message to leaders that his word is good when it comes to following through on his climate commitments.

+He acknowledged leaders’ skepticism at the durability of his claims given his predecessor’s withdrawal from the Paris climate accord.

+“I know it hasn’t been the case, and that’s why my administration is working overtime to show that our climate commitment is action, not words,” he said.

 The proposals currently pending in Congress, which Biden said Sunday he believes could pass this week, reflect historic investments in cutting the greenhouse gas emissions that contribute to global warming.
 And on the day before the summit began, leaders at the Group of 20 in Rome endorsed a commitment to keep the average global temperature rise to 1.5 degrees Celsius, a symbolic gesture that nonetheless represents progress.